IsaHu-dev/Calorie-Mind/README.md

  ### Additional notes:

     Use of Libraries

     - The gspread library manages API communication with Google Sheets, while google-auth handles authentication to ensure secure access to the spreadsheet data.

     - For example, the gspread library plays a significant role in collecting data for weekly totals by retrieving the last 7 entries from the Google Sheet.
 Based on a date timestamp recorded with each entry, these entries are accessed from the "Week Total" sheet, allowing for calculation and display of weekly data collection.

+    - Improved console output readability by adding line spacing for clearer print results.(\n)

 ## Future Features